Shafter, Texas

 Shafter is a ghost town in Presidio County, Texas, United States.
 The Texas Attorney General's Office listed a population of 11 as of the 2000 Census.
-It was named in honor of General William R. Shafter, who at one point commanded the nearby (relatively speaking) Fort Davis.
+It was named in honor of General William R. Shafter, who at one point commanded the nearby Fort Davis.
 As of 2012, at least one silver mine, La Mina Grande, had been reopened by Aurcana Corporation.
 In October, the James Bay Mining Company announced that it had acquired the Shafter Silver Mine from Aurcana.

 It is listed on the National Register of Historic Places as the Shafter Historic Mining District.